 You must prove every single element to win your case.
+This is referred to as a burden of proof.
 This often requires understanding not only legal malpractice law but also professional standards for attorneys and court rules and procedures.
 Because of this, legal malpractice cases are especially difficult to bring to court and win.

 Types of Legal Malpractice

 There are a number of ways in which legal malpractice can occur.
 Missing deadlines and not gathering evidence properly are just two examples.

 Malpractice can also happen when your attorney doesn’t communicate properly with you or fails to properly handle the retainer you paid for representation.
 Your attorney may also create issues if he or she lacks proper knowledge of your type of case and the area of law pertaining to your case but still agrees to represent you.